PostHog/posthog/TEST.md

-testing if this preview app will have plugins enabled or not
+Testing if this preview app will have plugins enabled or not.